microsoft/vscode-docs/docs/remote/troubleshooting.md

 To avoid the issue, set `remote.WSL.fileWatcher.polling` to true.
 However, polling based has a performance impact for large workspaces.

-For large workspace you may want to increase the polling interval, `remote.WSL.fileWatcher.pollingInterval`, and control the folders that are watched with `files.watcherExclude`.
+For large workspace you may want to increase the polling interval, `remote.WSL.fileWatcher.pollingInterval`, and control the folders that are watched with `setting(files.watcherExclude)`.

 [WSL 2](https://learn.microsoft.com/windows/wsl/compare-versions#whats-new-in-wsl-2) does not have that file watcher problem and is not affected by the new setting.